aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

 2. Build your Amazon EC2 F2 Virtual Ethernet Instance with two Elastic Network Adapters in two subnets in the same Availability Zone.
 If you build this instance from your own Ubuntu LTS AMI that does not include gcc-12, install gcc-12 as outlined in the Background section above.

 3. Build your Packet Generator Instance with two Elastic Network Adapters in the same two subnets as the F2 instance uses.
-An m6i.8xlarge provides good performance for the Packet Generator Instance.
+An m6i.8xlarge provides good performance for the Packet Generator Instance because this instance type offers 12.5 Gbps of network throughput.

 4. Ensure that both instances are in the Cluster Placement Group that you created earlier.
 They will work if they are not in the Cluster Placement Group, but network performance will be suboptimal.
+Testing with instances inside and then outside a Cluster Placement group will provide an indication of the potential performance difference you may see with sources of streaming data that cannot be placed inside a Cluster Placement Group, such as data sources that are not in an Amazon EC2 instance.

 ### F2 Virtual Ethernet Instance